 Never put a rear-facing child seat in the front seat.
 If the passenger's airbag inflates, it can hit the back of the child seat with enough force to kill or seriously injure an infant.
 If an infant must be closely watched, we recommend that another adult sit in the back seat with the baby.

 Do not put a rear-facing child seat in a forward-facing position.
-If an infant faces forward, they could be very seriously injured during a frontal collision.
+If placed facing forward, an infant could be very seriously injured during a frontal collision.